Switcheo/zilswap/docs/smart-contract.md

 | address   | ByStr20 | The address that contributed liquidity                         |
 | amount    | Uint128 | The amount of liquidity contributed                            |

-### Burn
+### Burnt

-The `burn` event is emitted when liquidity is removed from a pool and "liquidity tokens" are "burnt".
+The `Burnt` event is emitted when liquidity is removed from a pool and "liquidity tokens" are "burnt".

 The amount of liquidity tokens burnt is calculated by taking the ratio of pool tokens removed as compared to the total pool tokens residing in the pool.